derabbink/sws2/README.md

 ### Relying on Guice Modules Only
 Often, you'll find that your Jersey types (like resources or providers) are defined nowhere near where your code/config for letting Jersey know about them lives.
-In this project, all Endpoints live in the `sws-web-api` module, while the Jersey configuration lives in the `sws2-webapp` module.
+In this project, all endpoints live in the `sws-web-api` module, while the Jersey configuration lives in the `sws2-webapp` module.
 Normally this would require developers to keep the set of available Jersey types in sync with this Jerset configuration, but in this example project this is done with the help of Guice's Module trees.
 If the majority of all classes is going to be managed by Guice, the Jersey types might as well be managed in the same way.